jaseowns/jbot-bugs/README.md

 # jbot-bugs
 Bugs for jbot

-# poopshit is NOT word.
+# poopshit is NOT a word.